Quandela/Perceval/docs/source/backends.rst

 The states are represented by tensors, which are then updated at each component.
 These tensors can be seen as a big set of matrices, and the approximation is done by choosing the dimension of these matrices, called the *bond* dimension.

+Stepper
+^^^^^^^

+This simulator takes a totally different approach.
+Without computing the circuit's overall unitary matrix first, it applies the unitary matrix associated with the components in each layer of the circuit one-by-one, simulating the evolution of the statevector.
+The complexity of this backend is therefore proportional to the number of components.
+It enables simple debugging of circuits by exposing intermediate states.

+The `Stepper` formerly a `backend` is a `simulator` since Perceval 0.9.

 .. rubric:: Footnotes

 ..
-[1] Those backends technically support sampling, but to do so, they need to compute the full output distribution which
+[1] Those backends technically support sampling, but to do so, they need to compute the full output distribution then
-       is totally inefficient.
+       sample on it, which is totally inefficient.
 .. [#] Following the methodology presented at https://the-walrus.readthedocs.io/en/latest/gallery/permanent_tutorial.html.